How Did Canada Do in the City Nature Challenge 2025?

 April 29 — May 4, 2025

+Upload and identify.
 Finish uploading photos and sound recordings that were taken during April 25 – April 28, 2025.
-Help identify observations.
-This is the period where participants can finish uploading their photos and sound recordings that were taken from April 25 – April 28, 2025.
-More important, this is a time for anyone with expertise in species identification to help officially identify as many of the observations as possible.
-Only observations that have an identification will count towards the total.
-Plus identifications that are confirmed by two or more people become “research grade” and more trustworthy for use in conservation.
-Even beginners can help out by identifying simple things or high level ID (such as “conifer”), but we also need experts to share their knowledge.
+Equally important, this is a time for anyone to help identify as many of the observations as possible.
+Only observations that have an identification will count towards the species total.
+Plus, identifications that are confirmed by two or more people become “research grade” and more trustworthy for use in conservation.
+Even beginners can help out by identifying simple things or high-level ID (such as “conifer”), but we also need experts to share their knowledge.

 Why Participate in the City Nature Challenge?

 Bragging rights, for one.
-We have a different climate that sets us apart from more southern areas, so CNC Canada is setting up our own Canada-wide challenge, nested within the international CNC 2024 event.
+We have a different climate that sets us apart from more southern areas, so CNC Canada is setting up its own Canada-wide challenge, nested within the international CNC 2025 event.
 Pick a friendly fight with another Canadian community; you can even put a friendly wager on the table.
 Any way you look at it, biodiversity wins.
-Knowing what species are found in each city helps conservationists study and protect them, and the CNC is a way for scientists, land managers and the community to come together for the common good of documenting nature in the area.
+Knowing what species are found in each city helps conservationists study and conserve them, and the CNC is a way for scientists, land managers and the community to come together for the common good of documenting nature in the area.

 Connect with nature and your community.
 This is a chance to explore some of the areas in your community and discover biodiversity right outside your door – from the local park to sidewalk edges and your own backyard.

 Learn from experts.
 CNC attracts many experts in a focused attempt to identify everything found during the event.
-The more species that get identified the greater the tally grows.
+The more species that are identified, the greater the tally grows.
 If you find something and you don’t know what it is, chances are someone will help identify it for you.

 Help Canada accept the challenge!
 Don’t live in a participating city?
 Get them involved for next year by talking with your municipality, a local organization or take it on yourself!
 Contact us to learn what’s involved.